Ezinnem/Eshop/README.md

 ## Features

-1. User can view the items as well as their prices
+1. User can view the products as well as their prices.
 2. User can rate items.
 3. User can register/sign up.
 4. User can sign-in/ log in.